snabbco/snabb/README.md

 As well as garbage collections of file descriptors, mmap regions are also unmapped if they go out of scope.

 String conversions are not done automatically, you get a buffer back, you have to force a conversion.
 This is because interning strings is expensive if you do not need it.
-Nor are conversions from 64 bit values to Lua numbers, as that would be lossy.
+Nor are conversions from 64 bit values to Lua numbers, as that would be lossy (actually some are, need to make consistent).
+However if you do not supply a buffer for the return value, you will get a string from some functions.
+Again need to make more consistent.

 Not yet supporting the 64 bit file operations for 32 bit architectures (lseek64 etc).

-Constants should all be available, eg L.SEEK_SET etc. You can usually add to combine them.
-Some available as strings, if defined as enums.
+Constants should all be available, eg `L.SEEK_SET` etc. You can add to combine them.
+They are also available as strings, so "SEEK_SET" will be converted to S.SEEK_SET.
+You can miss off the "SEEK_" prefix, and they are not case sensitive, so you can just use `fd:lseek(offset, "set")` for more concise and readable use.
+If multiple flags are allowed, they can be comma separated for logical OR, such as `S.mmap(nil, size, "read", "private, anonymous", -1, 0)`.

 You do not need to use the numbered versions of functions, eg dup can do dup2 or dup3 by adding more arguments